When should you water a Peace Lily? These aroid plants are water hungry. They can be very dramatic when underwatered and will sag visibly.

-This will help your soil dry out a little faster, so if you have a habit of overwatering, this is a good option for you.
+This will help your soil dry out a little faster, so this is a good option if you have a habit of overwatering.

-If you let your Peace Lily stay lightly root bound in a larger pot, it creates the perfect scenario for you to soak the soil.
+Letting your Peace Lily stay lightly root bound in a larger pot creates the perfect scenario for you to soak the soil.
 Then let it remain like that for a week before you water it again.

 The size of your Peace Lily also determines how much water it needs.
 A large plant will need to consume a larger amount of water as compared to the small one.